IthacaThings/ttn-multitech-cm/README.md

 a lot of space is used by log files.
 The best way to clear out the space is to reboot, or stop the packet forwarder and delete the log file.

+Note that you will lose anything you have manually installed outside of this control repo, except for files in /usr/local.
+That includes the home directories for root and the 'ttn' user defined by this repo.

 To force a Conduit to mLinux 3.3.7, in *host_vars/**HOST**.yml* set: